ADOPTING FROM A CARING PLACE

 Our application and adoption process usually takes about one week’s time - sometimes less - because of the need to coordinate everyone’s schedule including the adoption counselor, the foster care provider, and yours.
 If you are in a hurry to adopt, then we recommend you look for a dog at a humane society or shelter that houses dogs in a facility.
 You will be able to look at a lot of dogs in a short amount of time.

-Yes, there is a required adoption fee.
-A Caring Place must charge an adoption fee to recoup the cost of the veterinary care provided to the dogs in our adoption program.
+Yes, there is a required adoption fee for each dog adopted.
+A Caring Place must charge an adoption fee to recoup a portion of the cost we incur for veterinary care provided to the dogs in our adoption program.
 Our veterinarians have raised their prices again and we are forced to raise our adoption fee to cover as much of our veterinary expenses per dog.

 These adoption fee includes, at a minimum, the following veterinary care for each dog: